felixhageloh/weather-widget/weather.widget/README.md

       region: 'CA'
     ```

 2. Temperature units.
-Use 'f' for Fahrenheit and 'c' for Celsius.
+Use 'us' for Fahrenheit and 'si' for Celsius.

 3. Automatic location lookup.
-Set `staticLocation` to `true` to disable auto location and instead always use the default city and region.
+Set `useLocation` to `static` to disable auto location and instead always use the default city and region.

 ## Appearance